Generalized symmetries in singularity-free nonlinear $\sigma$ models and their disordered phases: Introduction

 Among all these possible generalized symmetries, what are the generalized symmetries in the singularity-free nonlinear ${\si}$-model?
-In this paper, we show that for a singularity-free nonlinear ${\si}$-model with a connected target space $K$ in ${(d+1)}$-dimensional spacetime, the symmetry defects of its generalized symmetries are described by the ${d}$-representations of the discrete ${d}$-group ${\mathbb{G}^{(d)}}$. $\mathbb{G}^{(d)}$ is determined such that its classifying space $B\mathbb{G}^{(d)}$ is given by the $d$-th Postnikov stage of $K$, which we realize as a simplicial set.
+In this paper, we show that a singularity-free nonlinear ${\si}$-model has a non-invertible higher symmetry.
+If singular field configurations are allowed, a nonlinear ${\si}$-model has an emergent non-invertible higher symmetry at energy scales below the singularities.